-1. an initial short nomination, due by 21 January 2019, from which the judges will select a longlist of nominees by mid-March
+1. an initial short nomination, which was due by 21 January 2019, from which the judges will currently be selecting a longlist of nominees.

 2. a more detailed nomination, involving short written commentaries from author, publisher and editor, which longlisted nominees will be asked to submit by 7 April 2019.

 Shortlisted nominees will be announced after mid-April 2019.
 The 2019 Rosie will be awarded to the winner at the 9th National IPEd Editors Conference dinner on Thursday 9 May 2019 in Melbourne.